codio-content/OCR_J276_1.6_Systems_Security_Prevention/.guides/content/Passwords-59a3.md

-It goes without saying that passwords to access a network is critical to keeping a network secure.
+It goes without saying that passwords to access a network are critical to keeping a network secure.
 This applies to your home Wi-Fi when setting that up as anybody will be able to use your network.

 The following rules should be applied when creating a password: